Use this Free printable Habit Tracker to record your progress as you work to create and change bad negative habits into healthy new positive habits!

 Step 3 – Set yourself up for success

-- Place in location you will see it daily.
+- Place in a location you will see it daily.
 This will become both a motivator and a reward.
 The best spots are often the refrigerator or kitchen command center, bathroom mirror, desktop, or office bulletin board.
 Place somewhere visible in close proximity to wherever you will complete the habit or routine if possible.
 For example when if you chose flossing put it on your bathroom mirror.
-After a few days of check marks it will be really hard to leave the bathroom without leaving a check mark behind.
+After a few days of checkmarks, it will be really hard to leave the bathroom without leaving a checkmark behind.
 This is exactly what you need to succeed.
-If your habit is bringing you emails to zero put it somewhere near you computer.
+If your habit is bringing you emails to zero put it somewhere near your computer.
 If a daily walk is in order put it by the door you enter when you come home — you get the idea.

 - Every time you complete the habit (routine) go straight to your habit tracking sheet and check it off.

-- Revel in the glow of accomplishment, or seek support as you continue to work on create positive habits and replacing negative ones in your life.
+- Revel in the glow of accomplishment, or seek support as you continue to work on creating positive habits and replacing negative ones in your life.

 Step 4 – Celebrate and reward yourself